-The serum contains more active ingredients than Resurfacing Retinol Serum, mostly replenishing and nourishing ingredients.
+The CeraVe treatment serum contains more active ingredients than CeraVe Resurfacing Retinol Serum, mostly replenishing and nourishing ingredients.

 CeraVe Skin Renewing Retinol Serum Key Ingredients

-CeraVe MVE Technology (MultiVesicular Emulsion technology) delivers ceramides into the skin over time for long-lasting moisture.
+CeraVe MVE Technology (MultiVesicular Emulsion technology) delivers ceramides into your skin over time for long-lasting moisture.

 CeraVe Skin Renewing Retinol Serum Retinol Percentage

 As previously mentioned, I messaged CeraVe asking about the retinol percentage in both serums, and they would not disclose the amount of retinol in each serum.

 In both retinol serums, retinol falls in the middle of the ingredient lists (ingredient lists contain ingredients in order of concentration), but that doesn’t really tell us much.

 My own anecdotal two cents are that both serums do not contain high concentrations of retinol since my somewhat sensitive skin tolerates both serums without irritation.

 Use Cerave Resurfacing Retinol Serum OR Cerave Skin Renewing Retinol Serum once daily in the evening.

 Start with clean, dry skin (you can use a CeraVe acne cleanser first) and apply a small amount of the serum on your face (and neck if tolerated), avoiding the delicate eye and lip area.
 Follow with a moisturizer to help lock in moisture.